Taiwan–European Union relations: 2020s

+In April 2026, the German and Czech governments denied requests for Taiwan to let President Lai Ching-te to fly through German and Czech airspace en route to a potential visit to Eswatini.

 Economic relations

 Over the last two decades, and especially during the presidency of Tsai Ing-wen, EU-Taiwan economic relations have been deepened considerably.

 In 2003, the "European Economic and Trade Office" was opened by the European Commission in Taipei with the goal to promote economic relations and improve bilateral trade and investment with Taiwan.

 One of the most important steps in the development of the economic relations between Taiwan and the EU was the inclusion of Taiwan in the European Commission's trade and investment strategy "Trade for All" as part of its Asia-Pacific strategy in October 2015, in which the EU announced that it "will explore launching negotiations on investment with Taiwan".

 The European Economic and Trade Office put in place several initiatives to further business collaboration with Taiwan such as the EU Investment Forum held annually since 2019 that allows Taiwanese enterprises to discover new investment opportunities in the EU and the EU-financed European Business and Regulatory Cooperation (EBRC) program created in 2014 specifically for Taiwan with the aim of enhancing regulatory cooperation between the EU and Taiwan by funding multiple trade-related events and projects in Taiwan intending to facilitate regulatory coherence and business collaboration.

 Over the past several years, the EU and Taiwan have set up several dialogue platforms in order to deepen and enhance cooperation in economy, trade and industrial investment, with the most important ones being the Trade and Investment Dialogue (TID) which has been regularly held since 2021 and the Industrial Policy Dialogue (IPD) which has been held annually since 2015.

 Since 1981 there have been annual trade consultations which were upgraded to the Trade and Investment Dialogue in 2021.
 The Trade and Investment Dialogue had always been co-chaired by the Deputy Minister of Taiwan's Ministry of Economic Affairs and by the Deputy Director-General of the European Commission's Trade Department until it was upgraded to the ministerial and director-general level in June 2022, demonstrating both the ambition of both sides to strengthen and deepen their economic relations and the growing importance of EU-Taiwan relations.
 In April 2023, during the second dialogue that was held on the minister and director-general level, the main topics of discussion were strategic cooperation and security-related aspects of trade and investment, offshore wind, agri-food and digital trade facilitation measures.